amlsf/localvectormaps/README.md

   *	The code allows the legend to automatically scale with the range of any particular dataset that the user chooses to view.

 #####5.
 Toggle Active listings & Markerclusters
-  *	In the control panel on the left, a button allows user to toggle on markers for active listings.
+  *	In the control panel on the left, a button allows the user to toggle on markers for active listings.
 When the users click on the markers, a pop-up displays showing detailed listing information including list price, address, # of beds/bath, a description of the property, and the MLS listing number.
 Users can click on the address and be taken to a separate detailed listings page
   *	The display uses a markercluster library to avoid overwhelming the user with too many markers and improve performance.
 When the user mouses over a particular cluster, a polygon appears on the map indicating what area of the map the cluster covers.
 Clicking on the cluster automatically zooms into the map and splits clusters out into smaller clusters or map pins.
 Double clicking zooms back out to the original view.
 ![Other page](/screenshots/1-activelistings.JPG)
 ![Local page](/screenshots/11-activelistings2.JPG)